 For more information about PCCW mentoring initiatives, contact PCCW@cornell.edu.

 Advancing faculty research and careers

 PCCW facilitates knowledge across academic disciplines through its research grants for women faculty and other faculty-related initiatives.
 These efforts are led by the following committees.

 Learn more about PCCW grant programs.

-PCCW has been instrumental in bringing high-profile women to campus.
+PCCW has been instrumental in bringing high-profile alumni who support women’s issues and gender equality to campus.
 Many PCCW members engage broadly with Cornell by continuing their Cornell leadership in other volunteer roles.

 PCCW partners with Cornell’s Graduate & Professional Women’s Network (GPWomeN) on a speaker series.
 GPWomeN provides a unified voice for Cornell’s graduate and professional student women.
 The organization serves as an umbrella organization to connect, coordinate, and promote efforts across campus that promote gender equality and support graduate and professional student women at Cornell University and beyond.